• Skip to primary navigation

 August 27, 2013 by Jeanne

-Yet buying hummingbird food gets expensive and inconvenient.
-It’s the end of the summer and you’d think that no one around here needs anything summer related; all of the stores have already turned to fall, with Halloween decorations out and everything!
+However, buying hummingbird food can become expensive and inconvenient.
+It’s the end of the summer, and you’d think that no one around here needs anything summer-related; all of the stores have already turned to fall, with Halloween decorations out and everything!
 Yet we’ve got at least six more weeks of feeding hummingbirds before they migrate south.
-I checked both Lowe’s and Wal-Mart for the powdered concentrate this week and they were completely sold out.
+I checked both Lowe’s and Wal-Mart for the powdered concentrate this week, and they were completely sold out.
 Lowe’s had the liquid, but it was expensive.
 I decided instead to make my own hummingbird food.

 Are you ready for the recipe?
 Here it is…